yakasov/HardPlus/README.md

 Shields are disabled for 0.5s after blocking *any* attack (they are still disabled for longer if they would be normally)

-On death, dropped experience is equal to half your experience (capped at 1000XP, ~level 26)

 The discount provided to players from villagers has been capped to roughly one and a half cures

+Death
+- Dropped experience is equal to half your experience (capped at 1000XP, ~level 26)
+- Any item stack over 3 items has a 50% chance to lose up to 33% of the stack size
+- Any armour piece will lose up to 20% of its durability (but will not go below 1)
+- Any tool has a 50% chance to lose up to 20% of its durability (but will not go below 1)

 ## Structures